-The principal object and aim of the Charitable Company is the operation of a number of Academies to provide free education and care for pupils of different abilities within its local community between the ages of 3 and 11.
+The principal object and aim of the Trust is the operation of a family of Academies to provide free education and care for pupils of different abilities between the ages of 3 and 11.
+Specifically to enable each child to realise his or her full academic, creative and physical potential and to develop positive social and moral values.